 Hubsan H501S X4 Review

-Hubsan has established quite a following amongst those consumers looking for a beginner friendly drone and that is in no small part down to the relatively cheap price point that most of it’s drones have.
-The Hubsan H501S X4 is a slightly more premium end drone in terms of price (generally around £180-£220) than some of its other models and it is pretty well spec’ed when it comes to the on board tech.
+Hubsan have established quite a following among those consumers looking for a beginner friendly drone and that is in no small part down to the relatively cheap price point that most of its drones have.
+The Hubsan H501S X4 is a slightly more premium end drone in terms of price (generally around £170) than some of its other models and it is pretty well spec’ed when it comes to the on board tech.

 We decided to take it out for a fly and see if it lived up to all the hype amongst beginner drone enthusiasts.

-On first look there is nothing to really wow you about the Hubsan H501S X4 and the large propellers give it a sense of being quite large.
+On first look there is nothing to really wow you about the Hubsan H501S and the oversized propellers give it a sense of being quite large.
 That being said, the Hubsan is pretty light weighing in at just shy of 410g and the gold detailing (that comes on most variants) is quite appealing.
 The rather large controller looks and feels well built and whilst it will take 8 batteries to power the thing (making it pretty cumbersome to handle) we liked the design and found it pretty easy to use.
-The built in display is also a nice touch at this price.
+The built in display is also a nice touch at this price and sets it apart from other drones in the sub-£200 band.

 The Hubsan H501S X4 in Flight